 After Sunday night's undocking, Johnson will guide Endeavour through a victory lap around the space station.
 He said he'll try to maintain a good position for the shuttle, "so we can get great photos of one of the final fly-arounds of the space station."
 The shuttle crew also will test out an experimental navigation system for future spacecraft.

 This is the final voyage of Endeavour, the youngest in the shuttle fleet.
-NASA is closing down the this summer after 30 years.
+NASA is closing down the shuttle program this summer after 30 years.
 Atlantis will fly one last time to the space station in July.

 Provided by PhysOrg.com